prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info

 Prysm is a consensus-layer client that depends on execution-layer clients.
-Although we provide execution-layer guidance in this quickstart for convenience, this guidance is not an endorsement or recommendation of any particular client.
+Although we provide execution-layer guidance for your convenience, this guidance is not an official endorsement or recommendation.

 :::